 Offered by the Chesapeake Bay National Estuarine Research Reserve program at VIMS, these monthly labs provide a hands-on opportunity for adults and children to explore selected aspects of the Chesapeake Bay ecosystem.

-This hands-on program gives families an up-close look at animals that live in Chesapeake Bay through a visit to the VIMS aquarium area followed by an educational collecting and seining adventure on the nearby beach.
+This hands-on summer program gives families an up-close look at animals that live in Chesapeake Bay through a visit to the VIMS aquarium area followed by an educational collecting and seining adventure on the nearby beach.
 All children must wear water shoes or sneakers that can get wet and muddy, and those under 13 must be accompanied by an adult.
 There is no charge for the program but registration is required and space is limited.
-Visit the VIMS Events calendar for 2013 dates and to register online.
+Visit the VIMS Events calendar for 2014 dates and to register online.
 Waiver required (pdf).

 VIMS' annual open house is a fun-filled event for the whole family.
 Join us in Gloucester Point for exhibits, children's activities, seining, lab tours, seafood cooking demonstrations, mini-lectures, and much more.